Latest News

 Maths

-In maths, we have been adding and subtracting within 10.
-To help us deepen our learning and solve problems, such as finding the missing part from a whole, we have used part – whole models.
-This has allowed us to easily see the different values in a number sentence and solve problems.
+In Maths, we have been adding and subtracting within 10.
+To deepen our understanding and support problem-solving, such as finding a missing part from a whole, we have used part–whole models.
+This has helped us clearly see the different values in a number sentence and solve problems with confidence.
+We have also used a range of manipulatives to support our learning, including cubes, number lines and ten frames.

 Topic